csstools/cssdb/STAGES.md

 > “This is a silly idea.”

-An **Unofficial Draft** or **Editor’s Draft** [championed] by a [W3C Working Group] Member.
+An **Unofficial Draft** or **Editor’s Draft** [championed] by a [W3C Working Group] Member or implemented by less than two [recognized browser vendors].
 It should be considered highly unstable and subject to change.
-Stage 0 features are open to ideas and discussion, but may not be considered serious.
+This feature should be considered highly unstable and subject to change.
+Polyfill authors and users should expect significant changes to their codebase as the specification evolves.

 ---